 Your fortnightly newsletter of AI news from around the world

-This week we have compiled a healthcare special edition, a selection of important pieces on AI and healthcare - brought to you this week by our researcher Maximilian.
+Welcome to the seventh edition of AI Roundup - your fortnightly newsletter on AI.
+This week we have compiled an expert healthcare special edition, containing a more specialist selection of important pieces on AI and healthcare (missed our previous healthcare selection?
+Click here) - brought to you this week by our researcher Maximilian.

 Medical Education and Changing Professions

 AI driven by ML algorithms is a branch in computer science that is rapidly gaining popularity within the healthcare sector.
 Recent regulatory approvals of AI-driven companion diagnostics and other products are glimmers of a future in which these tools could play a key role by defining the way medicine will be practiced.
 Education the next generation of medical professionals with the right ML techniques will enable them to become part of this emerging data science revolution.

 Surgery 3.0: AI and the next-generation surgeon (British Journal of Surgery)

 AI technology has taken even longer to permeate through to the world of surgery, partly owing to the complex nature of interaction with human tissue at the core of the specialty, but also because of a perceived lack of necessity, evidence and awareness of the potential capabilities of computational approaches in surgical practice.
 AI is, however, advancing rapidly, and at a pace that is difficult to ignore.
 The current vision is one of augmented surgical practice to complement rather than replace human skills, particularly in two broad areas: surgical decision-making and operative surgery.